 Hint: Measure out where your knots are on your first side to ensure that they will be the same on the other side as well.
 An unleveled planter would not be good!

 4.)
-Worse case scenario–use hot glue to keep your knots together!
+Worst-case scenario–use hot glue to keep your knots together!

 After you’ve finished both sides hold all four strands together and tie them up.

 And that’s it!
-I really like the natural look to this shelf, but think of the endless possibilities you could do to change this beauty up?!
-You could not only use it outdoors, but in a window as well as practically anywhere in your home.
+I really like the natural look of this shelf, but think of the endless possibilities you could do to change this beauty up?!
+You could not only use it outdoors but in a window as well as practically anywhere in your home.
 Love all of these options!

-I started these little babies from seed so I’m very proud how big they already are.
+I started these little babies from seed so I’m very proud of how big they already are.